 “You were magnificent,” Charlotte purred into his ear as she laced her arms around Lucian’s neck.
 “You had the entire audience hanging on your every word.”
 She kissed him intimately behind the ear.

 Lucian smiled, but his attention lay elsewhere.
 His eyes searched the room for the likes of Gillian Cornell.
 Once they had exited the presentation, he had watched her move from one group to another, relishing in the attention but not dwelling with any one person too long.
 Lucian had found he liked that idea.
 Unrealistically, the idea of her being with someone special didn’t set well with Lucian.
 Charlotte moved closer and allowed her hand to caress his hip.
-For some nine months, casual sexual relationship had existed between Lucian and Charlotte Blakeley.
+For some nine months, a casual sexual relationship had existed between Lucian and Charlotte Blakeley.
 The casual part had existed purely on Lucian’s side: Charlotte held hopes of something more permanent.
 “You certainly put that Cornell woman in her place,” Charlotte intoned in her best socialite attitude.

 “That was never my intention.”
 Lucian nonchalantly extracted himself from Charlotte’s hold while he distractedly searched the crowd for another glimpse of Gillian Cornell.

-“Of course, I don’t find her opinions valid.”
+“Most certainly, I don’t find her opinions valid.”
 Lucian’s voice carried a little too far.
 “The woman is a sex therapist for Christ’s sake,” he protested.

 “Actually, I am a sexologist.”
 Lucian turned to face a furious Gillian Cornell.
 “That means I have a psychology degree–the same as you, Dr. Damron.”

 Lucian flushed at being caught calling forth his masculinity before his acquaintances.
 “I stand corrected, Miss Cornell.”
 He made her an exaggerated bow before stepping away from the contrariness displayed on the woman’s countenance.
 “Your advanced education is duly noted.”
 Her cheeks began to burn, and for that he felt a twinge of guilt; but in reality, the lady had her life and so did he.
 Lucian purposely threaded Charlotte’s hand into the crook of his arm as he walked away.
-From behind him, he had no doubt that it was the very correct Gillian Cornell who growled, “Pompous ass!”
+From behind him, he had no doubt it was the very correct Gillian Cornell who growled, “Pompous ass!”